FDio/csit/docs/report/introduction/methodology_vpp_forwarding_modes.rst

 IPv6 routing tests are executed in baseline and scale configurations:

-- *ip6base*: low number of IPv6 flows (253 per direction) is routed by
+- *ip6base*: low number of IPv6 flows (253 or 254 per direction) is routed by
   VPP.
-They drive the content of IPv6 FIB size (506 total /128 prefixes).
+They drive the content of IPv6 FIB size (506 or 508 total /128 prefixes).
   Destination IPv6 addresses are incremented on a packet by packet basis.